subutai-io/documentation/docs/p2p/p2p.rst

     -dev <NAME> will create TAP-interface with provided name -dht <HOST:PORT> will use specified DHT server -fwd flag will force p2p to disable discovery of nearby hosts and will use proxy to pass traffic.
 This will make your connection much slower in a case when proxy is overloaded.
     -mac <HW_ADDR> - created TAP-interface will have provided hardware address -port <PORT> - p2p will listen to this port for incoming connections -ports <MIN-MAX> - p2p will use specified range of ports for communication -ttl <KEYTIME> - specified AES-key will be used before specified timestamp.
 Note, that this is not Time-To-Live!

 To stop p2p connection you should use ``p2p stop -hash <HASH>`` command with a hash of network you wish to stop.
 If you have multiple networks you want to stop - you should run this command multiple times for each hash.
 This will also remove network entry from save file and network will not be restored after daemon restart.

 Modifying network behaviour
 """""""""""""""""""""""""""

 You can use set command to modify particular network.
 You should specify hash of target network by providing hash argument.
 For example, if you want to set log level for network test-hash you should run the following command: ``p2p -set -hash test-hash -log DEBUG``.
-Available log levels is *TRACE*, *DEBUG, *INFO, *WARNING, *ERROR*
+Available log levels is *TRACE*, *DEBUG, *INFO, *WARNING*, *ERROR*.

 Also, set can be used to update crypto-key (for example, you may want to add some new AES-key, that will be used after current key become obsolete)::

     p2p set -hash test-hash -key MYNEWAESKEY -ttl TIMESTAMP

 Command above will add provided key to a queue of keys.